lpodo/portfolio2/README.md

 ## Architecture & Stack

 - Pure HTML/JS/CSS — no frameworks or build tools.
+- **Frontend** is three files loaded in order into one shared global scope (ES5, no modules):
+  - `core.js` — the stable, separable layer with no rendering/DOM dependency: data migrations, ticker/position accessors, ISIN helpers, formatters, portfolio/broker accessors, localStorage primitives, network primitives (FX rate, ISIN fetch), position filtering, and aggregation/market-total math.
+  - `fundamentals.js` — the Fundamentals view and the More overlay (tables, charts, quarterly/analyst rendering, fundamentals caches).
+  - `index.html` — the main script: rendering, DOM, event handlers, and everything that touches the UI.
+  - The split is by separability, not strict layering: `core.js` and `fundamentals.js` load first so their definitions are available to `index.html`, and they may in turn read globals and call functions defined in `index.html` — safe because all of it runs after both files have loaded, never at parse time.
 - **Cloudflare Worker** (`worker.js`) — serverless proxy to Yahoo Finance, bypasses CORS.
 - PWA files: `manifest.json`, `sw.js`, `icon-192.png`, `icon-512.png`, `icon-32.png`, `icon-16.png`.
 - No npm, webpack, or React — maximum portability.